-Few areas of historical research have provoked such intensive study as the origins of America’s Great Depression.
+Few areas of historical research have provoked such intensive study as the origins and causes of America’s Great Depression.
 From 1929 to 1933 America suffered the worst economic decline in its history.
 Real national income fell by 36 percent; unemployment increased from 3 percent to over 25 percent; more than 40 percent of all banks were permanently closed; and international investment and trade declined dramatically.

 The dimensions of the economic catastrophe in America and the rest of the world from 1929 to 1933 cannot be captured fully by quantitative data alone.
 Tens of millions of humans suffered intense misery and despair.
 Because of this trauma the Great Depression has dominated much of the macroeconomic debate since the mid-twentieth century.